-The region's ITS Architecture is maintained in a Regional Architecture Development for Intelligent Transportation (RAD-IT) database (previously known as Turbo Architecture©), with an associated user-friendly web-based presentation of the information.
+The region's ITS Architecture is maintained in a Turbo Architecture® database, with an associated user-friendly web-based presentation of the information.
 These items will be maintained as part of the maintenance plan:

 • Description of the Region - The Architecture focuses on the CMAP area.
 It does not change frequently.